 Windows Device Encryption Key saved to OneDrive

-If you bought a new Windows 11/10 computer and signed in using your Microsoft account, your device will be encrypted by Windows and the encryption key will be stored automatically on OneDrive.
-This is nothing new, actually and has been around since Windows 8, but certain questions relating to its security have been raised recently.
+If you buy a new Windows 11/10 computer and sign in using your Microsoft account, Windows will encrypt your device, and the encryption key will be stored automatically on OneDrive.
+This is nothing new, actually; it has been around since Windows 8, but certain questions relating to its security have been raised recently.

 For this feature to be available, your hardware must support connected standby that meets with the Windows Hardware Certification Kit (HCK) requirements for TPM and SecureBoot on ConnectedStandby systems.
 If your device supports this feature, you will see the setting under Settings > System > About.
 Here you can turn off or turn on Device Encryption.